 During 2015, there were 52,404 overdose deaths in the US, including 33,091 (63.1%) that involved an opioid.
 That’s an average of 91 opioid overdose deaths each day.
 In 2016, over 64,000 Americans died from overdoses, 21 percent more than the almost 53,000 in 2015.

-When consumed or injected, opiates affect the mind in a number of ways.
+When consumed or injected, opiates affect the mind in some ways.
 Users often describe a euphoric feel shortly after taking the drug.
-In certain doses, sedation or daytime sleepiness may occur.
+In specific doses, sedation or daytime sleepiness may occur.
 When prescribed by a doctor and taken accordingly, opiates can put the mind at ease, eliminating social anxiety and increasing alertness.
 Opioids can also act as a stimulant, as they raise dopamine and serotonin levels within the body.

-Similarly to the effects on the mind, opiate drugs put the body at ease.
-Reports have even shown a physical euphoric high occurring, much like the effects on the mind.
+Opiate drugs put the body at ease.
+Reports have even shown a physical euphoric high occurring.
 Painkillers like opiates are most sought after for their ability to alleviate chronic pain for a certain amount of time which is also what makes the drug so addicting.